-Heat stress can be a killer on the job site.
-According to a report published by the CDC, we average 702 heat-related deaths (415 with heat as the underlying cause and 287 as a contributing cause) in the United States annually.
-Outside of the direct consequences such as heat stroke, heat stress can cause incidents due to loss of focus or excessive fatigue on the job.
+Heat stress can be a killer on the job site and at home.
+According to the CDC, an average of 702 heat-related deaths occur in the United States annually.
+Additionally, there are 67,512 emergency department visits due to heat annually, on average.
+Outside of the direct consequences such as heat stroke, heat stress can cause incidents on the job due to loss of focus or excessive fatigue.